heasm66/mdlzork/mdlzork_780124/README.md

 # Mainframe Zork from 1978-01-24
+This is basically the same game as 1977-12-12 with the end-game added.
+Note that the end-game is not complete and it is not possible to solve the last puzzle with the dungeon master, the parapet and the prison cell.
+The game was obviously still in construction.
+This is also clear from the lack of hints in the end-game thhat later was added.

 ## 81prim.mud
 The "prim"-file is missing so I used the file from the 1981-version.
 This version has a different definition of FLAGWORD that will require changes in "defs".